melghosh/RelTopic/README.md

 ![image](https://user-images.githubusercontent.com/91874965/135831768-a222a93d-9b4d-4f65-b51a-a53ab3a7bd60.png)

 >>> Recently (October 6 and 7, 2021), we found some errors in Wikidata (thereby in Topic-OPA) such as cyclic subClassOf relations (below we show an example of a class that is subClassOf itself!).
 Such errors, which a human intervention may cause since *Wikidata* is **human editable**, will prevent the execution of the labeling process.
-The intervention of the domain experts remains essential to correct and remove these errors from the developed topic ontology.
+The intervention of the experts remains essential to correct and remove these errors from the developed topic ontology.

 ![image](https://user-images.githubusercontent.com/91874965/136366523-bde0acef-51d4-419f-906b-5867d8af4b09.png)